Immunization program services are provided through six (6) major program components, which are outlined below:

 - Collects and disseminates vaccine information statements and other educational materials to providers, consumers and lay audiences

-- Conducts educational seminars for providers, consumers and lay audiences throughout the city
+- Conducts educational seminars for providers, and lay audiences

-- Reviews the immunization records of all children in licensed child care, head start centers and all grades in public, private, chartered and parochial schools
+- Reviews and deterimines compliance with DC Immunization Laws 3-12 of the immunization records of all children in licensed child development centers, Head Start centers and all grades in public, private, charter and parochial schools in DC.

-- Conducts investigation, tracking and reporting of vaccine preventable diseases and adverse events
+- Conducts investigation, tracking and reporting of vaccine preventable diseases.

 Perinatal Hepatitis B Prevention Program